Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days under water of 1122 days in the last 5 years of Vanguard Long Term Treasury Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Vanguard Long Term Treasury Fund is 1197 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: